Tracey Holloway

 Tracey Holloway is the Jeff Rudd and Jeanne Bissell Professor of Energy Analysis and Policy at the Nelson Institute for Environmental Studies at the University of Wisconsin-Madison and Department of Atmospheric and Ocean Sciences.
-Her research focuses on the links between regional air quality, energy, and climate through the use of computer models and date from satellites.
+Her research focuses on the links between regional air quality, energy, and climate through the use of computer models and data from satellites.

 Holloway earned a bachelor's degree in applied math from Brown University and PhD in atmospheric and oceanic sciences from Princeton University in 2001.
 She was a postdoctoral scholar at the Earth Institute at Columbia University.